Corey Seager Player Props: Rangers vs. Nationals

 Corey Seager At The Plate

-- In 19.6% of his games this year, he has hit a home run, and 4.3% of his trips to the plate.
+- In 21.1% of his games this season, he has homered, and 4.6% of his trips to the dish.

-- Seager has had at least one RBI in 50.0% of his games this year (28 of 56), with more than one RBI 11 times (19.6%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- Seager has had an RBI in 29 games this year (50.9%), including 11 multi-RBI outings (19.3%).
+He has also driven in three or more of his team's runs in seven contests.

+- He has scored in 47.4% of his games this year, with more than one run scored in 19.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.